-Notice that I re-done the infrared lighting too with a couple of smaller infrared LEDs, whether or not this is a good thing it is difficult to say at this time.
+I also re-done infrared lighting with a couple of smaller infrared LEDs.
+Whether or not this is a good thing it is difficult to say at this time.
 The new lighting board looks like this.
 Basically it's a circuit with 2 LEDs, and current limiting resistors (220 Ohm) connected to 3.3V power source on the Pi.

 Finally, I put the entire remaining bag of silica gel on top of the board.
 This is probably unnecessary, as my theory is that it is the camera enclosure silica gel that mostly helps.
 Here is how the new mole detector looks before putting it in the ground.

 The gadget was set to take a still photo every minute for "proof of concept" work.
-This could be the reason why we did not catch any mole images, because it was fast enough to move between photo taking moments.
+This could be the reason why we did not capture any images of moles, because it was fast enough to move between photo taking moments.

 Apparently, with some hardware, software, and process improvements, one could do much better and capture the creature on camera underground.

-So far, no luck with catching moles on camera.
+So far, no luck with capturing moles on camera.
 Working on it...
 But here are some nice pictures of woodlice bugs in mole tunnel.

 Here is an unsuspecting earthworm in the mole tunnel, approximately a week after we installed the camera.

-And while we are at it, inventing viagra, the mole is actually elsewhere (30 meters from the place with the camera), busy doing usual damage on a freshly watered lawn.
+And while we are at it, the mole is actually elsewhere (30 meters from the place with the camera), busy doing usual damage on a freshly watered lawn.

 After experimentation and a few prototype iterations to fix water condensation issue, we managed to build a simple device capable to capture infrared imagery of a mole tunnel long-term (days and weeks).
 Water condensation presented a serious challenge, which was solved by isolating of the air facing the camera lens from the rest, and with usage of silica gel.

 Image quality, although relatively low, remains consistent over the course of days and weeks.
-So, in theory we do have a gadget that can be used record what is happening in mole tunnels.
-Did not catch any moles on camera yet, so the show must go on, it seems...
+We built a gadget that can be used to record what is happening in mole tunnels.